 The wrapped function is instrumented with cache_info() and cache_clear() functions to provide information about cache performance and clear the cache.
-See the functions.lru_cache() documentation for details.
+Please see the functools.lru_cache() documentation for details.
+Also note that all the decorators in this module are thread-safe by default.

+'''

+@cachetools.func.lfu_cache (maxsize=128, typed=False)

+'''

-- @cachetools.func.lfu_cache (maxsize=128, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Frequently Used (LFU) algorithm. - @cachetools.func.lru_cache (maxsize=128, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm. - @cachetools.func.rr_cache (maxsize=128, choice=random.choice, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Random Replacement (RR) algorithm. - @cachetools.func.ttl_cache (maxsize=128, ttl=600, timer=time.time, typed=False) - Decorator to wrap a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm with a per-item time-to-live (TTL) value.
+Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Frequently Used (LFU) algorithm.

+- @cachetools.func.lru_cache (maxsize=128, typed=False) Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm. - @cachetools.func.rr_cache (massize=128, choice=random.choice, typed=False) Decorator that wraps a function with a memoizing callable that saves up to massize results based on a Random Replacement (RR) algorithm. - @cachetools.func.ttl_cache (massize=128, ttl=600, timer=time.monotonic, typed=False) Decorator to wrap a function with a memoizing callable that saves up to massize results based on a Least Recently Used (LRU) algorithm with a per-item time-to-live (TTL) value.